 And in 2016 there was a real boom in ICO projects: Singularity, First Blood, DigixDAO, Synereo, Iconomi, Xaurum, Lisk, Waves, Peer Plays, Kibo, and Golem.
 As predictions say, many more ICO projects will be created and released in the coming years.

 Ethereum platform – the most successful ICO project

-For now, the most famous and popular ICO project is Ethereum, introduced in 2014 by Vitalik Buterin.
+For now, the most famous and popular ICO project is Ethereum, introduced in 2013 by Vitalik Buterin and released in 2015.
 Ethereum is an open-source Blockchain-based distributed computing platform, and the first non-Bitcoin token network enabling developers to run smart contracts.

 The “core” of Ethereum platform is a corresponding token “ether” (ETH) that can be transferred between accounts, traded on digital currency exchanges, and used to make payments for transaction fees and compensation of participant nodes for completed computations.

 What’s more, third-party developers have the ability to build their own applications that live on the network and can charge ETH to generate income.
 At the moment Ethereum platform is the largest ICO project in terms of the amount of attracted funding, gathered by selling ETH coins for bitcoins.

 Also, as Ethereum offers new token networks the ability to launch on top of the entire network, it can be called a new wave of token networks.
 Nowadays software engineers are developing token networks for different use cases, that involve distributed computing platforms, advertising networks, financial markets, and a lot more.